Wolfgang Frank: The Making of Jurgen Klopp

-“I have told more than a thousand players that Wolfgang Frank influenced a whole generation of footballers and continues to do so.
+“I have told more than a thousand players.
+Wolfgang Frank influenced a whole generation of footballers and continues to do so.
 He is the coach who influenced me most.
 He was an extraordinary human being.”

 Widely recognised as one of the greatest football managers in the world, the recipient of FIFA’s Best Football Coach award for 2019, Jürgen Klopp’s journey towards the very pinnacle of the sport has rarely been traced back to its humble beginnings.

-Much has been made of the tactical influence of Dutch football icon Johan Cruyff upon a young Pep Guardiola during their time working together at Barcelona in the early ‘90s.
-As one of the 21st century’s most decorated managers, Guardiola has frequently expressed his great admiration for and gratitude to his former mentor, outlining following his tragic passing in 2016 that: “I knew nothing about football until I met Johan Cruyff.”
+Much is made of the tactical influence of Dutch football icon Johan Cruyff upon a young Pep Guardiola.
+That is, during their time working together at Barcelona in the early ‘90s.
+As one of the 21st century’s most decorated managers, Guardiola frequently expresses his great admiration for his former mentor.
+He spoke following his tragic passing in 2016 that: “I knew nothing about football until I met Johan Cruyff.”

 As perhaps Guardiola’s most formidable managerial foe, Jürgen Klopp’s win percentage of 47% against the Catalan is the highest of any manager to have faced a Guardiola side on more than four occasions.

 The Late Wolfgang Frank

 It is therefore compelling to ponder just how Klopp, a largely workmanlike footballer who spent the entirety of his playing career outside of the top flight of German football, came to develop into a Champions League-winning coach.

 The answer can be garnered with reference to one man whose name is far more unfamiliar in football.
 That’s the late Wolfgang Frank.

 A fine footballer in his own respect, Wolfgang Frank made over 200 Bundesliga appearances.
 He featured for VfB Stuttgart, Eintracht Braunschweig and Borussia Dortmund as a forward, scoring an impressive 89 goals.